mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/gatekeeper-policies-as-oci-artifacts.md

 > _OCI artifacts are now just seen like any container images for your Kubernetes clusters as they are pulled from OCI registries._

-So let's create a Gatekeeper policy for this too, where we could could make sure that any OCI artifacts pulled by Config Sync are just coming from our own private Artifact Registry repository.
+So let's create a Gatekeeper policy for this too, where we could make sure that any OCI artifacts pulled by Config Sync are just coming from our own private Artifact Registry repository.

 Define a `ConstraintTemplate` which could ensure that OCI images begin with a string from the specified list:
 ```